sitraka-/Sound-Systems/FIRSTSOUND.md

 ## INTRODUCTION

 The Teensy's built-in [Audio library](https://www.pjrc.com/teensy/td_libs_Audio.html), in conjunction with compatible [audio shields](https://www.pjrc.com/store/teensy3_audio.html), offers a powerful platform for producing high-quality sound and audio processing.
-Teensy's Audio library provides a versatile set of tools for managing audio input and output, allowing users to create synthesisers, music players, digital signal processors (DSP), and sophisticated audio effects.
+Teensy's Audio library provides a versatile set of tools for managing audio input and output, allowing users to create synthesisers, music players, and sophisticated audio effects.
 The key advantage is the Teensy's ability to handle these tasks with minimal latency, ensuring that audio signals are processed and delivered in real time.

 In this section, we will acquaint you with some fundamental programming concepts, but first we will guide you through the practical application of the Audio Shield.